connext/indra/docs/quickstart/basics.md

 ## What's next?

-If you're integrating Connext into a wallet, check out [Wallet Integrations](../quickstart/walletIntegrations).
+If you're integrating Connext into a native wallet, check out the [React Native Integration Guide](../how-to/integrate-react-native.md).

 If you're building an application that uses Connext, check out DApp Integrations (docs coming soon!).